 Inbound and Outbound Inventory Movements are used to record the following:

-An Inbound Inventory Movement will increase the quantity available on the inventory balance.
+An Inbound Inventory Movement will increase the quantity available on the Inventory Quantity Available record.

-An Outbound Inventory Movement will decrease the quantity available on the inventory balance.
+An Outbound Inventory Movement will decrease the quantity available on the Inventory Quantity Available record.

 Accounting Entries by Movement Type